Originally Adopted May 2014, Updated May 2017

 - LORT will regularly review and measure progress in this area.

-LORT has identified active recruitment of new talent as an important step in ensuring that our Theatres continue to attract a next generation of artists, administrators, artisans and technicians.
-This is especially necessary if we are to attract a generation that represents the gender, racial and ethnic diversity of this country.
+LORT has identified active recruitment of new talent as an important step in ensuring that our Theatres continue to attract the next generation of artists, administrators, artisans and technicians.
+This is especially necessary if we are to attract a generation that is more representative in terms of gender, race and ethnicity.
 To that end, LORT will establish a Recruitment Subcommittee to support and encourage the following and/or other efforts that the Subcommittee may identify:

 - Engage in individual and collective efforts to inform graduate and undergraduate students, with a particular emphasis on students of color, about career opportunities in our Theatres.

 - Develop an annual plan that coordinates recruitment visits on behalf of LORT.

 - Welcome interested theatre management students to attend all or portions of LORT Meetings in their local communities.